-- 5000 mg of Creatine Monohydrate
+- 3000 mg of Creatine Monohydrate

-Visit www.cellucor.com/creatine for more information on this product
+Visit www.jackedfactorycom for more information on this product

-4 Cell Tech Hyper-Build by Muscletech
+#4 Cell Tech Hyper-Build by Muscletech

 Overall this is another really good creatine supplement, the reviews are good and they used some nice ingredients.
-The only thing not to like on this one is they used artificial flavoring and the cost per serving is a bit above average.
+The only thing not to like about this one is they used artificial flavoring and the cost per serving is a bit above average.

 - Uses 5 grams of monohydrate